 Absence seizure occur most often in people under age 20, usually in children ages 6 to 12.

 They may occur with other types of seizures, such as generalized tonic-clonic seizures (grand mal seizures), twitches or jerks (myoclonus), or sudden loss of muscle strength (atonic seizures).

-Most petit mal seizures last only a few seconds.
-Most commonly they involve staring episodes or "absence spells."
+Most absence seizures last only a few seconds.
+They often involve staring episodes.
 The episodes may:

-Unexplained difficulties in school and learning difficulties may be the first sign of petit mal seizures.
+Unexplained difficulties in school and learning difficulties may be the first sign of absence seizures.

 During the seizure, the person may:

 - Stop walking and start again a few seconds later

 - Stop talking in mid-sentence and start again a few seconds later